TOMToolkit/dockertom/README.md

 ### Automation
 Typing the commands above to build and run your Docker image can become very repetitive and is not reproducible.
-To make development easier and production more reliable, they should be automated.
+To make development easier and production more reliable, the commands should be automated.
 This has been done using a [Makefile](./Makefile) in this project which requires [Make](https://www.gnu.org/software/make/) to be installed.